This post may contain affiliate links. Please read our disclosure policy.

 - Easy Baked Pork Chops with Brown Sugar

 - Easy Oven Braised French Onion Pork Chops

 Easy Pork Roast

 - 1-2 teaspoons poultry seasoning

 - 3 tablespoons butter

 - 2 cups liquid (juices from the slow cooker and/or chicken broth)

 - Put the fresh or frozen pork roast in the crock pot.

-- Cover and cook on high for 4 hours or low for 8-9 hours.
+- Cover and cook on high for 4-5 hours or low for 8-9 hours.
 If frozen, add 1 hour to cooking time.